-Food or small objects can cause choking and block the airway.
-This keeps oxygen from getting to the lungs and brain.
+Food or small objects can cause choking by blocking the airway.
+It restricts oxygen supply to the lungs and brain.
 If the brain goes without oxygen for more than four minutes, it may cause brain damage or death.
-It is a medical emergency that requires fast, appropriate action by anyone available.
+It is a medical emergency that requires fast and appropriate action.

 Certain cancer treatments, such as chemotherapy, radiation or surgery may causes dysphagia (Painful swallowing) and choking.

 Mild: You may experience coughing, gagging or wheezing while eating.